jagenjo/wide/README.md

 - Cool text editor with nice syntax highlighting (uses monaco-editor, the editor from VSCode).
 - Load/Save remote files
-- Browser server files
+- Browse server files easily and fast
-- Saves the session (restores the state when opening the editor again)
+- Saves/Restores the session (restores the last open files when reopening the editor)
 - Console to launch commands (easy to add new ones) or to visualize logs
 - Allows to "execute" the project (and see the result in the editor console)
-- Very simple, only three files in total (html,js,php), does not use any build script nor ES6 features.
+- Very simple and light-weight, only three files in total (html,js,php), does not use any build script.
 - Easy to install (does not require launching any daemon or having to configure a database).
 - Allows to work with big files
 - Supports unix-like commands (cd,ls,open) in the console with autocompletion according to the current folder in the server